mashalsattar/Trans-Based-Tracking/README.md

 Run the script main.py.
 This will start the webcam feed and display objects detected in each frame with bounding boxes.

 Press 'q' to exit the application.

-# Generic Information

-This project provides a basic example of real-time object tracking using a pre-trained model.

-For training custom object detection models with YOLOv8, refer to the official YOLOv8 documentation: https://docs.ultralytics.com/modes/train/

-This project is for educational purposes only.

 # Disclaimer